openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 Step 4: Generate the Avro Schema
 --------------------------------

 As mentioned in the previous step, the serialization and deserialization of the :term:`Event Payload` is handled by the concrete event bus implementation with the help of methods implemented in this library.
 However, although openedx-events does not handles the serialization and deserialization of the :term:`Event Payload` directly, it ensures the payload of new events can be serialized and deserialized correctly by adding checks in the CI/CD pipeline for schema verification.
-To ensure this, you need to generate the Avro schema for the :term:`Event Payload`:
+To ensure tests pass, you need to generate an Avro test schema for your new event's :term:`Event Payload`:

 1. Run the following command to generate the Avro schema for the :term:`Event Payload`: